JanssenProject/jans/docs/admin/planning/platform-goal.md

 # Security Goals

-Janssen project seeks to tack the most challenging security requirements.
-This means keeping current with OpenID certifications, enabling cryptographic conformance with FIPS 140-2 and implementing best practices for software development lifecycle, including a transparent build process to enable government and non-government organizations to trust the software.
+Janssen project seeks to tackle the most challenging security requirements.
+This means keeping current with OpenID certifications, enabling cryptographic conformance with FIPS 140-2, and implementing best practices for the software development lifecycle, including a transparent build process to enable government and non-government organizations to trust the software.

 Janssen Project is unapologetically Java.
 The reason is simple: Java has the most cryptographic implementations.
-Java Cryptographic Engines (JCE) are written by many companies and open source projects.
+Java Cryptographic Engines (JCE) are written by many companies and open-source projects.
 It takes a long time to trust a cryptographic implementation.
-Not only does Java have the most options for cryptography, it also has some of the most trusted implementations, and when new algorithms are announced, it frequently has code first.
+Not only does Java have the most options for cryptography, but it also has some of the most trusted implementations, and when new algorithms are announced, it frequently has code first.

 # Community Goals